-MACD results are based on the quick and slow EMA settings.
-If the period is too short, the indicator becomes too sensible to the price fluctuations and starts giving lots of false signals.
+MACD results are based on quick and slow EMA settings.
+If the period is too short, the indicator becomes too sensitive to the price fluctuations and starts giving lots of false signals.
 If the period is too long, the indicator becomes slower, which makes the signals more accurate but more scarce.
 The standard MACD settings are most spread ones on the market (12/26/9).

 MACD Parameters on the Chart